 Understanding how to organize your website really means understanding how to organize your business, and to do so in a way that actually benefits and makes sense to your visitors.
 Too often, new bloggers (myself included), just start blogging without any real idea where it’s all going.

 This invariably results in months, sometimes years, of wasted time and energy, and an unfulfilled business mission.

 I read the the book, “E-Myth Revisited,” by Michael Gerber, and it was the best thing I ever did as an entrepreneur!
 Confession: I read it AFTER I started my business, so I could really relate with the business owner in the book…

-If I were to start my business over, or start a new business – As I may – I would designate expenditures DAY 1 for marketing and also online business related tools that would allow me to delegate.
+If I were to start my business over, or start a new business – As I may – I would designate expenditures DAY 1 for marketing and also online business related and workflow management tools that would allow me to delegate.
 In turn, I would then have more time to work ON my business rather than IN my business at a time when it is absolutely essential.
 Let me explain…

 How I did it the first time: